Bartek-Figat/mongodb_tutorial/README.md

 ## Requirements

-The application can be run locally or in a docker container, the requirements for each setup are listed below.
+The application can be run locally, the requirements for each setup are listed below.

 ### Local